Azuriom/docs/docs/installation.md

 ## Web server configuration

-### Apache 2
+### Apache2

-If you are using Apache 2, it may be necessary to enable url rewriting.
+If you are using Apache2, it may be necessary to enable url rewriting.

 To do this, first enable the "rewrite" mod:
 ```